 If you believe that you will not receive the Study Permit in time for your stated program start date, please contact your graduate program to discuss the possibility of changing your start date.

-The UBC Housing department's application process is entirely separate from Graduate and Postdoctoral Studies admissions process.
-The number of applicants for all housing properties exceeds the number of vacancies available for new applicants so it is important to apply as early as possible if you plan to live on campus.
+The UBC Student Housing and Hospitality Services' application process is entirely separate from Graduate and Postdoctoral Studies admissions process.
+The number of applicants for all housing properties exceeds the number of vacancies available for new applicants so it is important to apply as early as possible if you wish to live on campus.

-As newly admitted graduate student you may use your CWL account to log in to an online community to meet other admitted or current UBC students, find valuable tips, e.g. about housing or life in Vancouver, and make friends.
+As a newly admitted graduate student you may use your CWL account to log in to our online community to meet other newly admitted or current UBC students, find valuable tips, e.g. about housing or life in Vancouver, and make friends.

-Before you register, please email your graduate program directly and consult with your supervisor or graduate advisor.
+Before you register, please email your graduate program directly and consult with your supervisor or graduate advisor on course choice.
 Contact information for programs can be found in the Graduate Degree Program listing.
 Course offerings and outlines can be found online, and you can also register online.
 Registration for a September intake typically opens up in mid-June.
+To be eligible to register for courses, you must have accepted the offer of admission and meet the official documentation requirements (if applicable).

 Please remember that you must register every term throughout the duration of your graduate degree program.